 - a) Those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the reporting period), and - b) Those that are indicative of conditions that arose after the reporting period (non-adjusting events after the reporting period).

 There were no adjusting or non-adjusting events.
+No assets have been transferred to the pool at time of signing.

 Note 7: Contributions receivable

 By category